 Elementary EducationUnited Tribes Technical College

-The Elementary Education Assiciate of Science (AS) program curriculum prepares students to enter a profession with a demand at an all-time high.
+The Elementary Education Associates of Science (AS) program curriculum prepares students to enter a highly demanded profession.
 Upon completion, the graduate can expect employment as a paraprofessional in a tribal, public or private school setting.
-Most all of the courses contain a field experience component.
-This allows the student to gain first-hand knowledge of the best practices in education from experienced teachers in actual classrooms.
+Most of the program courses contain a field experience component.
+This allows the student to gain first-hand knowledge of the best practices in education from experienced teachers.
 The degree is designed to transfer to a university bachelor degree program for those students who wish to continue their education.
 Transfer degree options include elementary education teachers, special education teachers, school counselors, physical education teachers, coaching, as well as a number of other areas.

 Students considering the field of education must pass a background check that is completed upon registration for the program.
 Any students choosing this program must be free from certain criminal convictions in order to be eligible for employment upon graduation.